tangruize/spssh/README.md

 It is not possible to auto resize the terminal size if window size changed, you can run `stty cols COLUMNS rows LINES` to change it manually.
+In tmux host REPL (client is not in tmux), you can type `#RESIZE` to send a stty command.

 ## Related Tools